 It is possible to directly embed presentation games into PowerPoint presentations with free help from AhaSlides.

-You can import your PowerPoint presentation to AhaSlides with the click of a button, then place interactive presentation games like the ones above directly between your presentation slides.
+You can import your PowerPoint presentation to AhaSlides with the click of a button and vice versa, then place interactive presentation games like the ones above directly between your presentation slides.

 💡 PowerPoint presentation games in less than 5 minutes?
 Check the video below or our quick tutorial here to find out how!